assaf/ironium/README.md

 Pushes a new job into the queue.
 The job is serialized as JSON, so objects, arrays and strings all work as expected.

-If the second argument is a callback, called after the job has been queued.
+If the second argument is a callback, it is called after the job has been queued.
-Otherwise, returns a promise that resolves when the job has been queued.
+Otherwise, returns a thunk (function that accepts a callback).

 For example: